heidihuang-wav/quartz/content/Daily Notes/Statistics & personal projects.md

 I hesitated before answering yes to this question, which alarmed me.
 After thinking about this, I recognize the reason for my hesitation is my impatience.
 - The alternative: software, tech startups.
 - The question: so, why not software?
 	- My primary interest lies in healthcare and the life sciences.
 This has been true for as long as I can remember.

 > [!faq]- Revision: ~~I also know there is exactly a ***0% chance*** I will be exceptional in the area if I go for software.
 Chances are still extremely slim with molecular therapeutics, but it's not 0.~~
 >
 > I will never let my self-perceived chances at being "exceptional" at something stop me from pursuing it because, to me, that goal seems a bit too black-and-white.
 Regardless, I thought more about this statement after it was challenged.
-Instead of thinking about things this way, potentially perpetuating negative self-fulfilling prophecies, I'll just focus on doing the [[Daily Notes/Focus & "Hell Yeah or No"|"hell yeahs"]], the things that are exciting and worth pursuing to me and allow outcomes, whatever they are, to unfold naturally.
+Instead of thinking about things this way, potentially perpetuating negative self-fulfilling prophecies, I'll just focus on doing the [[Daily Notes/Focus & "Hell Yeah or No"|"hell yeahs"]], the things that are exciting and worth pursuing to me, regardless of whether I think I have a shot at being "exceptional" at it or not—I'll let the world decide that for me and allow outcomes, whatever they are, to unfold naturally.
 >
 > Thank you, TF, for challenging this notion.